sang765/tmr-novel-tracking/README.md

 python scraper.py
 ```

-Set the `DISCORD_WEBHOOK_URL` environment variable if you want to send updates to Discord.
+Set the `STATUS_WEBHOOK_URL` environment variable if you want to send updates to Discord.

 To generate a status report of all novels:
 ```bash